Diyari: Social system

 Gason thought the Diyari extremely treacherous, nourished by suspicion from infancy.
 At the same time, he said they displayed exemplary hospitality, revered the aged, and adored their children.
 Any stranger who passed through their camp, was provided with food.
 Infanticide was widespread, by Gason's calculation, affecting some 30% of births and was performed by the mother.
 They were very attached to their camp dingos, treating them as they would a human.

 Native title

-The Dieri Aboriginal Corporation (DAC) incorporated in 2001 and by 2014 had 600 members living in Marree, Lyndhurst, Port Augusta, Whyalla and in Broken Hill in New South Wales.
+The Dieri Aboriginal Corporation incorporated in 2001 and by 2014 had 600 members living in Marree, Lyndhurst, Port Augusta, Whyalla and in Broken Hill in New South Wales.
 The group purchased the Marree Station property surrounding Marree in 2008.
-In May 2012 The Federal Court of Australia made a determination which recognized Diyari rights to 47,000 km2 of land along Cooper Creek, with boundaries extending to part of the Strzelecki Regional Reserve and the Lake Eyre National Park.
+In May 2012 the Federal Court of Australia made a determination that recognised Diyari rights to 47,000 km2 of land along Cooper Creek, with boundaries extending to part of the Strzelecki Regional Reserve and the Lake Eyre National Park.